-Join Nicholas Merchant, Chairman of the Art Fund West Yorkshire Fundraising Committee, who will draw on his expertise in antiques to deliver a convivial weekend exploring the great country houses of Derbyshire and the beauty of the Peak District, complete with illustrative and illuminating lectures.
+Join Nicholas Merchant, Former Chairman of the Art Fund West Yorkshire Fundraising Committee, who will draw on his expertise in antiques to deliver a convivial weekend exploring the great country houses of Derbyshire and the beauty of the Peak District, complete with illustrative and illuminating lectures.

 Based in the lovely Georgian spa town of Buxton, the 'gateway of the Peak District', this lovely tour visits Chatsworth House, Haddon Hall, Kedleston Hall, Hardwick Hall and Bolsover Castle.

 Day 1: Arrive independently at the Old Hall Hotel from 15.00.
 This evening there will be a welcome reception, private dinner with wine and an introductory talk by Nicholas Merchant - 'The 6th Duke of Devonshire and the building of Chatsworth'.

 Day 2: Chatsworth House.

 Today we have a full day at the magnificent Chatsworth House.
 In the morning we will explore Chatsworth’s extensive grounds which will take in the principal features and offer insight into the gardens, landscape and history.
 After lunch (not included) we will enjoy a guided tour taking in the masterpieces of Chatsworth's collections, and bringing the house and the history of the Cavendish family, particularly the remarkable Elizabeth Cavendish (Bess of Hardwick), to life.
 This afternoon there will be an optional guided tour of Chatsworth's extensive grounds, which will take in the principal features and offer insight into the gardens, landscape and history of both.
 Those who do not wish to take this tour will have free time to explore at their leisure.
 This evening there will be a lecture by Nicholas Merchant - "Robert Adam and his architecture", and dinner in the hotel restaurant.